The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/fighter.md

 Few people know how to wield a sword or a pistol, yet all men have honor.
 And you’ve learned to wield both to your advantage.

 ***Equipment***
-- Rapier - d8 dmg, 2 slots
+- Rapier - d8 damage, 2 slots
-- Pistol - d6+1 dmg, loud, 2 slots total
+- Pistol - d6+1 damage, loud, 2 slots total
 - Ammo
 - Light armor